bergoid/rabot/README.rst

   directory.

-  If a path starts with '~', the tilde will be replaced with the value of $HOME (on this system: /home/bert) before being passed to 'tar'.
+  If a path starts with '~', the tilde will be replaced with the value of \/home/bert (on this system: /home/bert) before being passed to 'tar'.

   Inside the created .tgz file, all paths will be absolute, even